Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - changing hte contest length of gpt2-concat-guten-rarity-all-end-2p5k to 256
 - dp for data augmentation

+concat-cl-rarity-all-base-rarity-all-iorder-5p5k:
+- cl of best order-independent result with concat

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh